 - A formal complaint, written and submitted by the student, should include the following:

-- If resolution is not reached with the assistance of the division chair/program chair, the student may present the complaint regarding instruction in writing to the dean for curriculum and instruction for undergraduates and to the graduate studies director for graduate students.
-The dean/graduate studies director shall consult with the student, instructor, and division chair/program chair and seek resolution.
+- If resolution is not reached with the assistance of the division dean, the student may present the complaint regarding instruction in writing to the associate dean.
+The associate dean shall consult with the student, instructor, and division dean and seek resolution.

-- If resolution is not reached with the assistance of the dean for curriculum and instruction/graduate studies director, the student may present the complaint a final time through the vice president for academic affairs.
+- If resolution is not reached with the assistance of the associate dean, the student may present the complaint a final time through the vice president for academic affairs.

 - Undergraduates shall submit in writing, through the vice president for academic affairs, to the curriculum and academic policies committee.
 Graduate students shall submit in writing, through the vice president for academic affairs, to the graduate studies committee.